Jaykh47/Js-practice/README.md

 # Js-practice
-Javascript practice codes for learning perpose
+Javascript practice codes for learning perpose from basics to advance Javascript codes will be shared here.